Combination: Enumerating k-combinations

 One can enumerate all k-combinations of a given set S of n elements in some fixed order, which establishes a bijection from an interval of $\tbinom nk$ integers with the set of those k-combinations.
 Assuming S is itself ordered, for instance S = { 1, 2, ..., n }, there are two natural possibilities for ordering its k-combinations: by comparing their smallest elements first (as in the illustrations above) or by comparing their largest elements first.
 The latter option has the advantage that adding a new largest element to S will not change the initial part of the enumeration, but just add the new k-combinations of the larger set after the previous ones.
 Repeating this process, the enumeration can be extended indefinitely with k-combinations of ever larger sets.
 If moreover the intervals of the integers are taken to start at 0, then the k-combination at a given place i in the enumeration can be computed easily from i, and the bijection so obtained is known as the combinatorial number system.
 It is also known as "rank"/"ranking" and "unranking" in computational mathematics.

 There are many ways to enumerate k combinations.
-One way is to visit all the binary numbers less than 2n.
-Choose those numbers having k nonzero bits, although this is very inefficient even for small n (e.g. n = 20 would require visiting about one million numbers while the maximum number of allowed k combinations is about 186 thousand for k = 10).
-The positions of these 1 bits in such a number is a specific k-combination of the set { 1, ..., n }.
-Another simple, faster way is to track k index numbers of the elements selected, starting with {0 .. k−1} (zero-based) or {1 .. k} (one-based) as the first allowed k-combination and then repeatedly moving to the next allowed k-combination by incrementing the last index number if it is lower than n-1 (zero-based) or n (one-based) or the last index number x that is less than the index number following it minus one if such an index exists and resetting the index numbers after x to {x+1, x+2, ...}.
+One way is to track k index numbers of the elements selected, starting with {0 .. k−1} (zero-based) or {1 .. k} (one-based) as the first allowed k-combination.
+Then, repeatedly move to the next allowed k-combination by incrementing the smallest index number for which this would not create two equal index numbers, at the same time resetting all smaller index numbers to their initial values.